 3. Due to the low cost of Data loggers, multiple loggers can be deployed to reduce project length and enhancing the volume of data available for analysis.

-4. Data loggers can be deployed for long periods of time because of long battery life.
+4. Data loggers can be deployed for long periods of time because of a long battery life.

 5. Data loggers remotely placed helps in saving time and money because less travelling is needed to download data from these data loggers.